noners6/Star-War-Trivia/README.md

 By all means, this is not a perfect app, but it is able to capture the functionality in a relatively simple manner, while also communicating effectively the theme of Star Wars.

+***Other notes:***

+Some of the data was spotty in the database, so I had to limit some of the calls to fewer numbers (there were gaps in entries in some categories that caused crashes)

 ***Some progress pictures:***
 While developing the card: